HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/user_registry/update_user_registry/update_ldap_ureg.md

 In a stand-alone server environment, you can complete the following task when the servers are either stopped or started.
 In a clustered environment, start the deployment manager and node agent.
 Then, verify that they are able to synchronize.

-!!!note
-    The update federated LDAP user registry task does not modify the following attributes:
+**Note:** The update federated LDAP user registry task does not modify the following attributes:

 -   Administrative users
 -   Entity types